adamfreedman/knowyourdata-genomics/lessons/01-know_your_data.md

 * ascii-encoded phred-scaled quality scores for each called base (phred quality = -10*log<sub>10</sub> probability of an error)
 * multiple (typically 4) lines per read

-To look at the structure of a fastq file, go to /n/regal/datac/fastq (NEED TO MAKE THIS MORE SPECIFIC), and look at the contents of the first fastq file with head
+To look at the structure of a fastq file, go into dc_sample_data where you copied the fastq files, and look at the contents of the first fastq file with head
 ```
-head -8  $filename.fq
+head -8  ~/dc_sample_data/untrimmed_fastq/SRR097977.fastq
 ```
 Using this command, you will be viewing the information for the first two reads in the file.